 - Practice the principle laid down in Luke 6:35.
 “Do good—do that which will help others; and lend expecting and hoping for nothing in return.

-These are all good guidelines above and were taken from Wayne Mack's book Strengthening Your Marriage from chapter 7 on Good Communication.
+These are all helpful guidelines above and are from Wayne Mack's book Strengthening Your Marriage from chapter 7 on Good Communication.
 True oneness in our marriages begins with good communication.
 This post won't be enough, but I hope it will get you reading and praying and asking the Lord to help you and your husband to communicate well.
 Tomorrow's podcast is on communication in our marriages and will be another encouragement in this area of your marriage.

 We desire our spouses to share their deepest thoughts with us, but it's not going to happen by forcing them to communicate.
 We need to model the gospel in our homes.
 It needs to start with us sharing our vulnerabilities, failures, weaknesses, and fears with our spouses.